General Motors New Zealand: Suzuki

 1985 saw the introduction of the first-generation Holden Barina, actually a rebadged Suzuki Cultus/Swift.
 The model was assembled at the Trentham plant under contract for Suzuki New Zealand Limited until 1988.

 The first-generation YG Holden Cruze introduced in 2002 was based on the second-generation Suzuki Ignis which was sold in Japan and other markets as the Chevrolet Cruze.
 The model was actually the work of Holden Australia under a joint venture between GM and Suzuki.
 While designed in Australia, it was manufactured at Suzuki's plant in Kosai, Shizuoka.
 It was essentially the body shell of the Ignis with a 1.5-litre, four-cylinder engine and either a five-speed manual or a four-speed automatic.
 The model was sold in Australia and New Zealand until 2006.
 However, due to the high number of grey imports in New Zealand from Japan, the Chevrolet version is quite commonly seen on New Zealand roads including the Japan-only model which continued to be built until 2008.
 The next generation Cruze was a rebadged Daewoo Lacetti which sold from 2008 to 2011.

-"GM"
+GM

 During the late 1980s, and with the uncertainty of Holden's future in Australia, General Motors New Zealand attempted to use other GM makes that produced right-hand-drive vehicles and have GM as the main brand for New Zealand.
 GMNZ brought in products by Opel, Isuzu, Daewoo, and Suzuki in addition to Holden in anticipation of Holden's demise.
-As a result, the mainstream range in 1989 consisted of:
+Commercial vehicles were branded as Isuzu.